Hierarchical Autoregressive Modeling for Neural Video Compression: Discussion

 \section{Discussion}

 We provide a unifying perspective on sequential video compression and temporal autoregressive flows \citep{marino2020improving}, and elucidate the relationship between the two in terms of their underlying generative hierarchy.
-From this perspective, we consider several video compression methods, particularly a state-of-the-art method Scale-Space-Flow \citep{agustsson2020scale}, as instantiations of a more general stochastic temporal autoregressive transform, which allows us to naturally extend the Scale-Space-Flow model and obtain improved rate-distortion performance on public benchmark datasets.
-Further, we provide a new high-resolution video dataset, YouTube-NT, which is substantially larger than current publicly-available datasets.
+From this perspective, we consider several video compression methods, particularly a state-of-the-art method Scale-Space-Flow \citep{agustsson2020scale}, as sequential variational autoencoders that implement a more general stochastic temporal autoregressive transform, which allows us to naturally extend the Scale-Space-Flow model and obtain improved rate-distortion performance on standard public benchmark datasets.
+Further, we provide scripts to generate a new high-resolution video dataset, YouTube-NT, which is substantially larger than current publicly-available datasets.
 Together, we hope that this new perspective and dataset will drive further progress in the nascent yet highly impactful field of learned video compression.